Breve Coffee: What Is It and How to Make It At Home?

 4. Can breve coffee be made iced?

 Yes, breve coffee can be made iced, just like an iced coffee or latte.
-Prepare the espresso and pour it over ice and cold half-and-half for a refreshing drink.
+To make a refreshing iced coffee, prepare the espresso and pour it over ice and cold half-and-half for a refreshing drink.
 This works really well with extra flavorings or syrups, especially vanilla or caramel!

 Related: How to Make Traditional Vietnamese Iced Coffee